ArjenLammers/sentry/README.md

 ### Installation instructions

-There're various ways to specify the configuration parameters for Sentry.
-The recommended approach is by using **environment variables**.

-Within the Mendix Cloud they can be configured per environment as *unsupported variables*.

 - Model
   - Attach the AfterStartup microflow to the after startup sequence.
-- Per environment
-  - Set the DSN as environment variable `SENTRY_DSN` (see https://docs.sentry.io/platforms/java/configuration/)
-  - (recommended) Set the stage as environment variable `SENTRY_ENVIRONMENT`
+  - Make the snippet `Sentry.Web_Configuration` available in the application for configuration.
+  - Connect the `Administrator` module role to a project role.
+- Configure the environments through the added snippet.
+- Restart the application if configuration is completed.

 # Upgrade instructions

+## From 0.2 to 0.3

+- Re-read the installation instructions.
+The majority of instructions are new.

 ## From 0.1 to 0.2

 - The constant `Sentry.SentryConfig` has been renamed to `Sentry.NativeConfig`
-- The actions for Mendix Native have been prefixed with `Native_` e.g. from `AddTag` to `Native_AddTag`
+- The actions for Mendix Native have been prefixed with `Native_` (e.g. from `AddTag` to `Native_AddTag`)
--